-The following teaching supplements are available in WileyPLUS and on www.wiley.com/college/silberschatz: a set of slides to accompany the book, model course syllabi, all C and Java source code, up-to-date errata, three case study appendices and the Distributed Communication appendix.
-The WileyPLUS course also contains the simulators and associated exercises, additional practice exercises (with solutions) not found in the text, and a testbank of additional problems.
+The following teaching supplements are available on WileyPLUS and www.wiley.com/college/silberschatz: a set of slides to accompany the book, model course syllabi, all Java and C source code, up-to-date errata, three case-study appendices, and the Distributed Communication appendix.
+The WileyPLUS course also contains simulators and associated exercises, additional practice exercises (with solutions) not found in the text, and a test bank of additional problems.
 Students are encouraged to solve the practice exercises on their own and then use the provided solutions to check their own answers.